lauren/pick-a-color/README.md

 Pick-a-Color is a color picker that's easy to use--even for people who aren't techies or designers.
 The interface is based on Twitter Bootstrap styles so it looks lovely with the styles of almost any site.

-Features:

-*For Your Site's Users*
+### Features

+#### For your site's users
-* text field entry that accepts HEX, RGB, RGBA, HSL, HSLA, HSV, HSVA, and named colors ** _Thanks to Brian Grinstead's [Tiny Color](https://github.com/bgrins/TinyColor) for doing all the tricky color conversion math._
+* text field entry that accepts HEX, RGB, RGBA, HSL, HSLA, HSV, HSVA, and named colors ** _Huge, tremendous thanks to Brian Grinstead's [Tiny Color](https://github.com/bgrins/TinyColor) for doing all the tricky color conversion math._
 * dropdown with 8 basic colors that can be lightened and darkened
 * "Saved Colors" tab that stores recently used colors for later reference ** _Saved Colors persist across pageviews with localStorage when possible and cookies when localStorage is unavailable or impractical_
 * easy-to-use interface based on pretty Bootstrap styles
 * chunky mobile styles that make dragging easy on a touch device

-*For You*
+#### For you
 * simple initialization with as little as three lines of HTML and one line of JavaScript
 * configurable options for:
-** whether or not to show users a lighten/darken spectrum ** whether or not to show users their saved colors
-** whether colors should be saved separately for each color picker or once for all color pickers on a page (sensible default is once per page, but I leave the choice to you)
+		** whether or not to show users a lighten/darken spectrum ** whether or not to show users their saved colors ** whether colors should be saved separately for each color picker or once for all color pickers on a page (sensible default is once per page, but I leave the choice to you)
 		** whether or not the dropdown menu should fade in and out (hey, some people feel strongly about this...so...yeah)
 * anonymous JavaScript function that will not mess up your other JavaScript
 * namespaced CSS that will not mess up your other styles
 * equally pretty and user-friendly in desktop and mobile browsers
 * tested in Chrome (Mac/PC/iOS), Safari (Mac/iOS), IE 8+, Firefox (Mac/PC), and Opera (Mac/PC)
 * you didn't have to write your own color picker

-Caveats:
+### Caveats

 * Like ~~most things~~ everything ~~on the internet~~ in life, this is a work in progress.
 Known issues are relatively minor at this point and are documented here: https://github.com/lauren/pick-a-color/issues?milestone=2&state=open
 * This is my first big JavaScript project, so there are surely some things I've done that will make you go "n00b!
 Look what happens when product managers code!!!"
 I would LOVE to know what those things are so I can learn and make Pick-a-Color better.
 You can tell me by making a ticket here: https://github.com/lauren/pick-a-color/issues/new

-Still with me?
-Let's get to it...
+OK!
+Let's do this color picking thing!

 ## How to Use